bgaj203/gitlab-runners/README.md

 * Jobs that are in a polling cycle (say for external status), consume a GitLab Concurrency slot - but hardly any CPU.
 So CPU utilization alone does not tell a whole story.
 * Docker runners will have low memory pressure even if all slots are filled if the exact same container is running for more than one of the slots because the shared container memory is reused by multiple containers.
 So memory utilization
 * Step scaling is an AWS ASG feature that should be used to improve scale up and down responsiveness, rather than using alternative metrics.
 For instance, switching to a metrix that is non-deterministic of actual ASG loading (e.g. GitLab CI Job Queue Length) may be much less efficient than a more elemental set of metrics that have proper step scaling configured for responsiveness.
+##### Optimizations

+* In this template, the CloudWatch agents have been configured to allow analysis of differences between AWS Instance Types and AMIs.
+This can help reveal if a specific instance type is optimized for the purpose at hand.
+For instance, a given ML Ops workload may be better on CPU optimized instances while another is better on Memory optimized - but running the workload on each, performance statistics can be compared.

 #### Ways To Test